walekazm/alx-system_engineering-devops/0x02-shell_redirections/README.md

+## 0x02.
+Shell, I/O Redirections and filters

-0. Hello World; Write a script that prints “Hello, World”, followed by a new line to the standard output.
+[0-Hello_World](./0-Hello_World)  - Write a script that prints “Hello, World”, followed by a new line to the standard output.